Commercial Waste Collection Costs

 There are no set-in-stone prices for the cost of commercial waste collection, as there are so many factors to consider.
 The type and volume of waste, how often you want it collected, and where your business is located all affect commercial waste collection costs.
 Other factors that impact the price include the following:

-• Landfill tax– to encourage recycling, the government imposes a tax on all waste disposed of at a landfill site.
+- Landfill tax – to encourage recycling, the government imposes a tax on all waste disposed of at a landfill site.

-• Gate fees– waste processing facilities, such as recycling plants and landfill sites, charge a gate fee.
+- Gate fees – waste processing facilities, such as recycling plants and landfill sites, charge a gate fee.
 The average UK gate fee weighs in at approximately £6 per tonne.

-• Recycling rebates – certain types of waste like glass, cardboard, metal and alloy have scrap value and can potentially be sold for a small profit.
+- Recycling rebates – certain types of waste like glass, cardboard, metal and alloy have scrap value and can potentially be sold for a small profit.
 For this you need very large volumes measured in multiple tonnes to get a rebate.

-What are the different type of waste that can be collected?
+What are the different types of waste

 The main waste types are: